 - 10%: Based on the organicity of the product

-However, the UK uses a traffic-light indication system instead and colour codes ratings for salt, energy, sugar, fat, and saturates.
+However, the UK uses a traffic-light indication system instead and color codes ratings for salt, energy, sugar, fat, and saturates.
 The US, in contrast, uses the FDA’s nutrition facts labels, breaking ingredients down as a percentage of the recommended daily allowance.

 So is Yuka accurate?
 The answer may be complicated.
 Although Yuka covers much of what is present in the current European labels, it also considers potentially hazardous additives.

 Let’s look at an example for reference: the UK’s traffic light system presents Diet Coke with a green light, but Yuka gives it an orange score of 41 out of 100.
 This is primarily because of the several additives found in the product, particularly E338, E950, E150d, and E951.

 Tapping for further information on any of these additives, for example, E950, shows it to be an intense sweetener with a relatively negative rating because it can hamper weight control and promote metabolic disorders.
 To cope with this confusion, Yuka informs its users that the European Food Safety Authority (EFSA) is re-evaluating the sweetener’s safety.
 It also links to credible research that allows users further insight into the matter.

 The Yuka App reviews attribute acknowledgment and appreciation to the Yuka app because of its innovative features, some of which are as follows:

 - Evaluates products by keeping their organic dimensions, nutritional profile, and additives inclusion in view

 - Offers transparency and clarity in one quick scan, allowing users to make an informed decision

 - Assigns a risk level to each ingredient, derived from present scientific research